albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 ### Static initialisation block

-We use constructors to initialise object's properties.
+We use constructors to initialise the object's properties.
 How can we initialise static fields?
 Consider the following example.

 ```java
 package demo;